Written on 16 December 2021.

 Some 350 EDHEC Master in Management students put their minds to tackling the issue of transformations in the building industry as part of the “Future of Buildings” project developed in collaboration with major players in the industry.
 Their work, presented at a special event on the Lille campus, is a further example of the School’s “learning by doing” approach, which focuses academic knowledge on solving practical cases and reinventing practices for the benefit of businesses.

-Under the impetus of the EDHEC Foresight, Innovation and Transformation Chair (FIT) led by René Rohrbeck, 350 students on the Master in Management programme - including 190 from the MSc in Strategy, Innovation and Consulting and 160 from the MSc in Marketing – considered the future of the building industry with a view to devising innovative models designed to support the transformation of an industry facing multiple challenges: eco-responsibility, energy efficiency, sustainability, etc.
+Under the impetus of the EDHEC Foresight, Innovation and Transformation Chair (FIT) led by René Rohrbeck, 350 students on the Master in Management programme - including 190 from the MSc in Strategy, Organisation & Consulting and 160 from the MSc in Marketing Management – considered the future of the building industry with a view to devising innovative models designed to support the transformation of an industry facing multiple challenges: eco-responsibility, energy efficiency, sustainability, etc.

 This wide-ranging project engaged 60 teams over nine months between April and December 2021.
 Split into groups of five, students drew up strategic scenarios responding to an array of 18 environmental-related challenges in the building, real estate and housing fields, e.g. renewal of infrastructure, use of innovative materials, integration of the circular economy, upcycling, decarbonisation.
 They then prepared a diagnosis for the industry and compiled solutions covering aspects like emerging trends, business plans, client experience and recycling.